Internet of Things

 IoT devices make our lives easier and enhance our entertainment experiences every day, so it’s pretty easy to see why their numbers are growing so rapidly.
 It seems safe to assume that they will continue to be a part of our world for years to come.
 But are we using these devices in a safe and secure way?

 The fact is, most IoT devices are designed and manufactured with very little or even zero attention on cybersecurity.
 Unfortunately, these devices can have a huge impact on the security of the networks they connect to and the users on those networks.
-Like computers, IoT devices can be infected with malware and in many cases they are the easiest point of entry for hackers to exploit when attempting to gain access to a business or home network.
+Like computers, IoT devices can be infected with malware and in many cases they are the easiest point of entry for cybercriminals to exploit when attempting to gain access to a business or home network.

 Did you know that the infamous Target credit card breach happened because the attackers got into Target’s computer network through the “connected” thermostats in their stores?
 Similar attacks have been demonstrated through coffee makers, smart TVs, web cams and many other IoT devices.
 The truth is, exploits become increasingly unique exploits every day.